sheltermanager/asm3/doc/manual/options.rst

   with outstanding medical/vacc/tests that have left the shelter will be shown in medical books and the medical calendar.

+* When entering vaccinations, default the last batch number and manufacturer for that type: If ticked, when entering a given vaccination, the batch number and manufacturer will be copied from the last vaccination on record of the vaccination type.

 * When I change the location of an animal, make a note of it in the log: If this option is on, a log record is created every time you change an animal's internal location with the new location so you can track the history of where